 In the coalition we take a systems approach to the Cleveland-Cuyahoga County food system-and the food system doesn't end at the point of consumption.
 The goal of the Food Waste Recovery Working Group is to develop efficient food waste recovery systems and intrastructure for the recycling and reuse of compostable materials from businesses, residents, and agencies.

-Follow this link to read a comprehensive policy brief prepared by Land Use & Planning about the potential for composting in Greater Cleveland and efforts along those lines.
+Follow this link to read a comprehensive policy brief prepared by FPC about the potential for composting in Greater Cleveland and efforts along those lines.

 Members of this working group have agreed that the climate is good to begin discussions about city-wide and business composting systems were a good place to begin work with the rollout of recycling programs in the city of Cleveland.

 There are generally two types of compostable materials generated by businesses, residences, and agencies: waste oil/grease and green waste including kitchen scraps and yard waste.